What really caused the Black Death?

 Can you get bubonic plague twice?

-READ ALSO: What did guys wear in the 80?
+READ ALSO: Who did Anthony Joshua lose to in the Olympics?

 It is possible to get plague more than once.
 How do you get plague?
 It’s usually spread to man by a bite from an infected flea, but can also be spread during handling of infected animals and by airborne droplets from humans or animals with plague pneumonia (also called pneumonic plague).